jcranch/octrees/README.md

 =======

 A Python implementation of the octree data structure and supporting algorithms.
+We provide two versions:
+ * octrees (specialised for point data)
+ * blob_octrees (specialised for data associated to regions in space)

-To run the test suite, run "python -m test" in the directory root.
+To run the test suite, simply run "nosetests".
+Of course, this requires that you have nosetests installed!